 Embracing Maasai Culture

-According to our guide, Rama Mmasa, the village we visited was relatively new to welcoming travelers.
+According to our Tanzania Journeys guide, Rama Mmasa, the village we visited was relatively new to welcoming travelers.
 So our time there felt less like an organized tour and more like being welcomed into a new friend’s home.

 The males made guttural throat-singing sounds to provide rhythmic syncopation.
 All of them were tall and lean, with shaved heads and gorgeous skin the color of fine dark chocolate.